liqd/adhocracy4/docs/phases_and_modules.md

 ### Use cases

--   an initiator can select a blueprint
+-   an initiator can select a blueprint in the dashboard
     -   blueprints define which module and phase combinations are possible
--   an initiator can add multiple offline events before/after each phase?
+-   an initiator can add multiple offline events
--   an initiator can add an offline phase before/after each phase (only OPIN)

 ## (Upcoming) challenges